 Keep in mind that this table only shows the general rule of copyright ownership.
 It’s possible for an individual like an independent artist, or organization to own both copyrights.

-Master royalties are earned from the use or digital reproduction of the sound recording of the music.
+Recording royalties are earned from the use or digital reproduction of the sound recording of the music.
 When music is streamed, downloaded or sold in a physical format, the rightsholder of the sound recording is due royalties.

 Sometimes only the record labels are the recipients of these royalties, because they own the rights to the sound recordings.
 Although today, we’re seeing more and more DIY, independent artists collecting them because they independently finance and distribute their productions - giving them full rights to the sound recordings.

-The named recording artist - the performer - on a recording, will earn master side royalties according to their agreement with their record label or distributor.
+The named recording artist - the performer - on a recording, will earn recording side royalties according to their agreement with their record label or distributor.
 In some cases, other non-featured performers will also be cut into these royalties, though not always.
-In addition to the master recording rightsholder, there is a small percentage of digital performance royalties (in the US) and neighbouring rights (elsewhere) payable to non-featured recording musicians.
+In addition to the recording rightsholder, there is a small percentage of digital performance royalties (in the US) and neighbouring rights (elsewhere) payable to non-featured recording musicians.

-Master recording rightsholders also earn “sync” licensing fees when their recording is used in an advertisement, television show or film, and depending on their leverage, may also earn royalties based on the movie grosses or TV show audiences.
+Recording rightsholders also earn “sync” licensing fees when their recording is used in an advertisement, television show or film, and depending on their leverage, may also earn royalties based on the movie grosses or TV show audiences.

 Compositional, or Publishing, Royalties